Transforming Knowledge Work: The Lean Approach to AI Integration

 - 2 min read

-I was rewatching this classic John Shook video about NUMMI (thank you, Nigel Thurlow , for recording and sharing it), and thinking of its relevance for the great automation of Knowledge Work using Artificial Intelligence (AI).
+I was rewatching a classic John Shook video about NUMMI.
+Thank you, Nigel Thurlow, for recording and sharing it.
+As I watched, I reflected on its relevance to the automation of Knowledge Work using Artificial Intelligence (AI).

 “They were trying to automate out human problems.”